AGRINFO AGRINFO logo

 What is changing and why?

-The European Union (EU) has increased the maximum residue level (MRL) for acequinocyl on strawberries from 0.01 to 0.3 mg/kg.
+In February 2026, the EU increased the MRL for acequinocyl on strawberries from 0.01 (LOD) to 0.3 mg/kg.

 Timeline

-The new MRL applies from 11 February 2026.
+The new MRL on strawberries applies from 11 February 2026.

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.